bioRgeo/bioregion/README.md

 <!-- badges: end -->

-This **R package** gathers a comprehensive set of algorithms to perform bioregionalisation analyses.
+This **R package** gathers a comprehensive set of algorithms to perform bioregionalization analyses.

-Bioregionalisation methods can be based on hierarchical clustering algorithms, non-hierarchical clustering algorithms or network algorithms.
+Bioregionalization methods can be based on hierarchical clustering algorithms, non-hierarchical clustering algorithms or network algorithms.